benjiebob/StanfordExtra/README.md

 ## Acknowledgements

-If you make sure use of this annotation dataset, please cite the following paper:
+If you make use of this annotation dataset, please cite the following paper:

 ```
 @inproceedings{biggs2020wldo,